kamranzafar/jtar/README.md

 # Overview
 JTar is a simple Java Tar library, that provides an easy way to create and read tar files using IO streams.
-The API is very simple to use and similar to the java.util.zip package.
+The API is very simple to use and similar to the java.util.zip package and also __supports UStar format__.

 ## Usage
 JTar is available in maven central and can be added as a dependency in the maven project.
 <pre><code>  &lt;dependency&gt;
     &lt;groupId&gt;org.kamranzafar&lt;/groupId&gt;
     &lt;artifactId&gt;jtar&lt;/artifactId&gt;
-    &lt;version&gt;2.1&lt;/version&gt;
+    &lt;version&gt;2.2&lt;/version&gt;
   &lt;/dependency&gt;
 </code></pre>